 O’Connor, Lindsey and Julie A. Kmec.
 2020.
 Is It Discrimination, or Fair and Deserved?
 How Beliefs about Work, Family, and Gender Shape Recognition of Family Responsibilities Discrimination.
 Sociology Currents LINK

 Brady, David, Agnes Blome, and Julie A. Kmec.
 2019.
 “Work-Family Reconciliation Policies and Women’s and Mother’s Labor Market Outcomes in Rich Democracies.”
 Socioeconomic Review.
 LINK

 Project 3: Dual Career Academics

-With a team of WSU researchers (including past and current students Sarah Morton and Dr. Hong Zhang), I surveyed tenure and non-tenure track faculty at seven institutions of higher education in the U.S. to identify their experiences as dual-career academic couples.
-Read the blog post about our recent work.
+With a team of WSU researchers (including past graduate students Dr. Sarah Morton and Dr. Hong Zhang), I surveyed tenure and non-tenure track faculty at seven institutions of higher education in the U.S. to identify their experiences as dual-career academic couples.
+Read the blog post about our work.

 Zhang, Hong, Julie A. Kmec, Tori Byington.
 2019.
 “Gendered Career Decisions in the Academy: Job Refusal and Job Departure Intentions among Academic Dual-Career Couples.”
 Review of Higher Education.

 Zhang, Hong and Julie A. Kmec 2018.
 “Non-normative Connections between Work and Family: The Gendered Career Consequences of Being a Dual-career Academic.”
 Sociological Perspectives LINK

 Morton, Sarah, and Julie A. Kmec.
 2017.
 “Gender Penalties for Risk-Taking in the Job Attainment Process.”
 Journal of Risk Research LINK